tspascoal-ce-dev/ghas-workshop/_labs/lab7-ec.md

 - Utilize 3rd party code scanning tooling

 > [!NOTE]
-> You can configure one private registry per organization for [Code scanning default setup](https://docs.github.com/en/code-security/securing-your-organization/enabling-security-features-in-your-organization/giving-org-access-private-registries#code-scanning-default-setup-access-to-private-registries)
+> In case the reason why you need advanced setup is a private registry, be aware that you can configure one private registry per organization for [Code scanning default setup](https://docs.github.com/en/code-security/securing-your-organization/enabling-security-features-in-your-organization/giving-org-access-private-registries#code-scanning-default-setup-access-to-private-registries) for some package managers.

 ### Assignment